-- Assistant Professor of Classics
+- Associate Professor of Classics and Multidisciplinary Studies

 - Ph.D., Classical Studies, Boston University, 2011